Back to articles

 • Preheat the balance for an hour before using it.

-• Now place the container or weighing paper at the center of the weighing pan.
+• Place the container or weighing paper at the center of the pan, close the draft shield, and let the reading stabilize.

-• Readjust the container’s balance, and wait for a few seconds (i.e., 5-10 seconds) for the reading to sustain.
+• Add the sample to the container, close the draft shield, and wait a few seconds for the reading to settle.

 Cleaning